zonemaster/zonemaster-cli/USING.md

 When Docker has been correctly installed, no more installation is needed to run `zonemaster-cli`.
 Just follow the examples below.

+There is a limitation in Docker regarding IPv6.
+Unless IPv6 has been enabled in the Docker daemon, there is no support for IPv6.
+To avoid meaningless errors, use `--no-ipv6` if there is no IPv6 support.
+Also see "[Enable IPv6 support]".

 ### Local installation

 To have an local installation of Zonemaster-CLI follow the [installation instruction].
 When installed, the examples below can be followed.

+If the network has no IPv6 support (common in home networks) then turn off IPv6.
+Use `--no-ipv6` to avoid meaningless errors if there is no IPv6 support.

 ## Invoking the command line tool